-Due to the nature of the work at Pantex, workers were sometimes required to temporarily perform their duties at other AEC/DOE facilities (e.g., the Nevada Test Site, which is now Nevada National Security Site, modification centers, national laboratories, etc.) and might have been monitored for occupational radiation exposures by Pantex, the temporary work location, or concurrently by both facilities.
+Due to the nature of the work at Pantex, workers were sometimes temporarily required to perform their duties at other AEC/DOE facilities [e.g., the Nevada Test Site (which is now the Nevada National Security Site), modification centers, national laboratories, etc.] and might have been monitored for occupational radiation exposures by Pantex, the temporary work location, or concurrently by both facilities.
 In such cases, all available monitoring records should be used to assign worker doses.